 - Starch: Bread, pasta, rice, potatoes (including sweet potatoes), French fries, potato chips, porridge, muesli and so on.
-Wholegrain products are just less bad.
+Avoid wholegrain products as well.16

 Legumes, such as beans and lentils, are high in carbs too.
 Small amounts of certain root vegetables (other than potatoes and sweet potatoes) may be OK.